-Priced currently at $35/£35, the Noz features a 10-20,000Hz frequency response range that you'd expect to find on much pricier headsets.
+Priced currently at $35/£35, the Noz features a 10-20,000Hz frequency response range that you'd expect to find on much pricier gaming headsets (opens in new tab).
 There's a smart and understated all-black look to the headset, and it's super light at 0.5 pounds (210g), so it both looks and weighs the part for competitive players who log serious hours at a time and don't want to watch their own RGB lights reflecting off their screen.
 However, it faces stern competition from fellow sub-$100 models that deliver stronger audio quality.

 Roccat Noz Specifications

 |Design Style||Closed back|